AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 runtime errors both in statements from the loop's body (INSIDE) and in statements following the loop (AFTER).
-To achieve this, users should remember that every information concerning a variable modified in the loop that is not stated in the invariant will be forgotten by the tool.
+To achieve this, users should remember that every information concerning a variable modified in the loop that is not stated in the invariant will be forgotten by GNATprove.
 In particular, users should take care to include in their invariant what is usually called the loop's frame condition.
 It consists in stating the preservation of parts of composite variables that have not been modified by the loop.